 A dermatologist can usually diagnose scleroderma with a visual examination of the skin (confirmed with a skin biopsy).
-You may also require a range of medical tests including physical examinations, blood tests and tissue biopsies to reach a diagnosis.
+You may also require a range of medical tests, including physical examinations, blood tests and tissue biopsies to reach a diagnosis.

 Treatment of scleroderma

 There is no cure for scleroderma.
-Treatment aims to ease the symptoms and will be dependent on the individual’s symptoms.
+Treatment aims to ease the symptoms and will be dependent on the person’s symptoms.
 Steroid creams applied to the skin may be prescribed for localised scleroderma.
 A range of other anti-inflammatory medications may also be prescribed.
 Specialised medications are also available for scleroderma-associated lung disease.